 Credit risk refers to the risk that a counterparty may default on its contractual obligations resulting in a financial loss.
-The Foundation manages its credit risk on investments and cash balances by holding these financial assets at a high credit quality Canadian financial institution.
+The Foundation manages its credit risk on investments and cash balances by holding these financial assets at high credit quality Canadian financial institutions.
+Substantially all of the Foundation's cash is held with one Canadian chartered bank.